popey/popey.com-blog/content/post/2023/09/waking-up-a-sleeping-minecraft-server.md

 ## Insert world

-I then exited out of the game, and copied the unpacked `hactar-snapshot-2011-09-14-22-57-30.tgz` tarball to `~/.minecraft/saves/Hactar`, so Minecraft could it.
+I then exited out of the game, and copied the unpacked `hactar-snapshot-2011-09-14-22-57-30.tgz` tarball to `~/.minecraft/saves/Hactar`, so Minecraft could see it.
 Launching Minecraft 1.20.2 wouldn't open the world, as it was in an old format that needed conversion.

 [![Conversion required part one](/blog/images/2023-09-24/conversionrequired1.png)](/blog/images/2023-09-24/conversionrequired1.png)